Youth Conversations on Race

 - What if I graduated by the summer of 2019, can I still apply for the national visit?

 Absolutely!
-As long as you were registered in 12th grade by the first of the gatherings, and fulfill the requirements you can still apply!
+As long as you were registered between 7th and 12th grade by the first of the gatherings, and you fulfill the requirements you can still apply!

 - What are the requirements for the national visit?

-Having attended the opening and closing gatherings (April 14 & November 17), AND at least three of the four open dialogues (May 26, July 28, August 25, October 6).
+Having attended at least either the opening or closing gathering (April 14 & November 17), AND at least one more of the open dialogues (May 26, July 28, August 25, October 6).

 Complete the online application by December 31, 2019.

 - How or where do I submit my application?

 Complete the application available to download/fill on the link above, print it and attach a letter of support from your pastor or youth minister and mail the files to:

 1100 W 42nd St #150, Indianapolis, IN 46208Or you can email them to email@example.com attaching your electronic files, and with the subject line: “Youth Conversations on Race Application.”